Chocolate Chip Cookie Bars

 For this chocolate chip cookie bar recipe, you’re going to want to gather up all of the regular ingredients you’d use for normal cookies.
 Plus a couple of special mix-ins.
 Here’s what you’ll need:

-- Walnuts – chopped.
-You could also sub these out for a nut that you like.
+• Walnuts – chopped.
+You could also sub these out for a nut that you like or just leave them out all together.

-- Preheat oven to 350 degrees.
+Preheat oven.
 Line glass 9×13 dish with parchment paper and set aside.

-- Hand-stir the mini chocolate chips, chocolate chunks, and walnuts into the batter and press into prepared pan.
+Hand-stir the mini chocolate chips, chocolate chunks, and walnuts into the batter and press into the prepared pan.

 You can definitely cut these when they’re warm (because warm cookies always win over room temperature cookies), but you run the risk of not getting perfect edges.
 If you’re not photographing them for your blog (ahem), then by all means, dig in immediately.
 Perhaps with some ice cream too.